Last Updated on March 19, 2021 by Julia Wilson

 Barium study procedure

-Withhold food for 12-24 hours, and water two hours before the procedure.
-In some cases, a laxative or enema will be necessary to empty the gastrointestinal tract.
+Withhold food for 12-24 hours and water two hours before the procedure.
+In some cases, a laxative or enema will be administered to empty the gastrointestinal tract.

 A series of x-rays are necessary before ingestion to make sure the gastrointestinal tract is properly prepared.

 Barium is administered via needleless syringe or gastric intubation, if it is the latter, the cat will be sedated.
 The type of sedatives will depend on the suspected issue.
 Ketamine/acepromazine will be given to cats where gastric motility isn’t an issue, or ketamine/valium if a gastric motility disorder is suspected.

 After ingestion, the veterinarian takes a further series of x-rays at 10, 20 and 30 minutes, 1 hour, and hourly thereafter until contrast material enters the large bowel.